695kede/xilinx-edge-ai/docs/DPU-Integration/README.md

 # Introduction

-This tutorial demonstrates how to build a custom system that utilizes the 1.3.0 version of Xilinx&reg; Deep Learning Processor (DPU) IP to accelerate machine learning algorithms using the following development flow:
+This tutorial demonstrates how to build a custom system that utilizes the DPU v2.0 (v1.4.0 architecture) of the Xilinx&reg; Deep Learning Processor (DPU) IP to accelerate machine learning algorithms using the following development flow:

 1. Build the hardware platform in the Vivado&reg; Design Suite.